Journal of Schenkerian Studies

-The Journal of Schenkerian Studies is a peer-reviewed academic journal specializing in music theory and analysis, with a particular focus on Schenkerian analysis.
+The Journal of Schenkerian Studies is a peer-reviewed academic journal specializing in music theory and analysis, with a particular focus on Schenkerian analysis based on the ideas of Heinrich Schenker.
 It is published by the Center for Schenkerian Studies at the University of North Texas College of Music.
 Its first issue was published in 2005, under editor-in-chief Jennifer Sadoff.
 As of 2020, it has a paid circulation of approximately 30 copies per issue.

 History

 The journal was run by graduate students for the publication of its first four volumes.
-It was thereafter, until 2020, run under the guidance of Timothy Jackson and Stephen Slottow.
+It was thereafter, until 2020, run under the guidance of Timothy L. Jackson and Stephen Slottow.
 The journal was until 2020 edited by Benjamin Graf.
-In May 2021, the University of North Texas launched a search for a new editor or editorial team to "restructure and rebrand the journal to promote its long term viability."
+In May 2021, the University of North Texas launched a search for a new editor or editorial team to "restructure and rebrand the journal to promote its long term viability".

 The first 11 volumes are freely available online.
-Vol. 12 was unavailable as of August 2020 from UNT, but its table of contents and pp. 126-214 are available elsewhere.
+Vol. 12 was unavailable as of August 2020, but its table of contents and pp. 126–214 are available elsewhere.